Bradley Dack: Blackburn Rovers

 On 12 March 2021, in Blackburn's Championship game against promotion-chasing Brentford, Dack went down injured in stoppage time after a clash with Brentford goalkeeper David Raya, with the club suspecting a further cruciate knee ligament injury - this time being occurring in Dack's left knee.
 Days later, Blackburn confirmed that Dack had suffered the same fate of his previous injury, with Dack undergoing surgery on his left knee to repair the damage.
 He returned to training five months later on 27 August, with Dack returning to action for Blackburn's U23s side in January 2022, playing 45 minutes of a 4–0 win over Leeds United.

-On 9 March, Blackburn manager Tony Mowbray said that Dack was likely to feature in the club's Championship match day for their game against Bristol City at Ewood Park.

 Dack made his return to competitive football on 12 March 2022, a year to the day since his last game for Blackburn.
 Coming on as a 70th-minute substitute against fellow Championship side Bristol City, Dack was called upon to take the penalty awarded to Rovers after Jan Paul van Hecke was brought down by City's youngster Han-Noah Massengo.
-The penalty was saved, however, by Daniel Bentley.
+The penalty was saved, however, by Dan Bentley.
 Days later, on 15 March, Dack played a full 45 minutes for Blackburn after coming on as a half-time substitute in replacement of Bradley Johnson.
 Rovers were down 1–0 to 23rd placed Derby County at the half-time whistle, forcing changes to be made in an attempt to rescue much needed points.
 Dack helped turn the fortunes of his side around, being involved in the build-up of all three of the club's goals, whilst directly assisting Tyrhys Dolan's 59th-minute header.
+Dack managed seven further appearances for Blackburn in the remainder of the 2021–22 season.

+The 2022–23 season saw Dack make 33 appearances and score 7 goals.
+However, this included just 12 league starts.

+On 17 May 2023, Blackburn confirmed that Dack would be leaving the club after six years.
+The following day, Dack posted a farewell message to supporters on Instagram, revealing that he would have liked to have remained at the club.
+In an interview with LancsLive reporter Elliott Jackson, Blackburn's director of football Gregg Broughton stated that a combination of finances and inability to assure greater playing time resulted in the club's decision to let Dack depart.

+Sunderland

+On 27 July 2023, following his release from Blackburn Rovers, Dack reunited with former manager Mowbray and joined Sunderland on an initial one-year contract, with the club having the option of a one-year extension.
+He was released at the end of the 2023–24 season.

+Return to Gillingham

+On 15 August 2024, Dack returned to League Two club Gillingham.

+On 30 May 2025, the club announced he had signed a new one-year contract.